Workvictor/color-blocks-drop/readme.md

-### droptris - reimplementation of the tetris game
+### color-block-drop - popular game reimplementation

+This is a part of my project.
+Check link in the description

 no frameworks
 vanilla JS/TS